 1928 It all becomes a Strange Interlude at the Golden Theatre.
 Eugene O'Neill's nine-act saga of Nina Leeds and the men in her life stars Lynn Fontanne.
-It will run 426 performances and go on to win the Pulitzer Prize.
+It runs 426 performances and wins the Pulitzer Prize.

-1928 Also today, producer/director Harold Prince is born.
-He will win a record 20 Tony awards (as of 2005) and will serve as producer and/or director of Broadway classics Fiddler on the Roof, The Phantom of the Opera, Sweeney Todd, Evita, Cabaret, Damn Yankees, Follies, A Little Night Music, Company, A Funny Thing Happened on the Way to the Forum and many more.
+1928 Producer/director Harold Prince is born.
+He receives a record 21 Tony Awards and serves as producer and/or director of Broadway classics Fiddler on the Roof, The Phantom of the Opera, Sweeney Todd, Evita, Cabaret, Damn Yankees, Follies, A Little Night Music, Company, A Funny Thing Happened on the Way to the Forum, and many more.

 1929 Beau Geste comes to life at His Majesty's Theatre in London.
-Directed by Basil Dean, who also adapted with Charlton Mann, from the novel by P.C.
+Charlton Mann and director Basil Dean adapted the play from the novel by P.C.
 Wren.
 Laurence Olivier is Beau guarding Fort Zindernauf until the last.
-1935 Opening night for George Abbott's long-running gambling comedy, Three Men on a Horse starring Garson Kanin, Shirley Booth, Sam Levene and Teddy Hart.
-It will run 835 performances.

-1958 Franklin Roosevelt's life at the family retreat of Campobello Island, Maine, is dramatized in Dore Schary's Sunrise at Campobello, which will run 556 performances at the Cort Theatre.
+1958 Franklin Roosevelt's life at the family retreat of Campobello Island, Maine, is dramatized in Dore Schary's Sunrise at Campobello, which runs 556 performances at the Cort Theatre.
 Ralph Bellamy plays FDR.
 Also in the cast in a minor role: James Earl Jones.

-1986 The Steppenwolf Theater Company's production of Harold Pinter's The Caretaker opens tonight and will run 45 performances at the Circle in the Square.
+1986 The Steppenwolf Theatre Company's production of Harold Pinter's The Caretaker opens at Circle in the Square, where it runs for 45 performances.
 The cast features Gary Sinise, Jeff Perry, and Alan Wilder.

 2006 Wendy Wasserstein, who dramatized the progress of her generation of women through a series of comic and rueful plays, including the Pulitzer Prize–winning The Heidi Chronicles, dies of lymphoma at age 55.